sunnyrjuneja/sunnyjuneja.com/about.md

 When he's not working, you can find him volunteering for organizations like Code for America, Open Oakland or Youth and Government.

+Follow him on Twitter: <a href='https://twitter.com/@SunnyRJuneja'>@SunnyRJuneja</a>.

+Look at his code on Github: <a href='https://github.com/whatasunnyday'>whatasunnyday</a>.

+Check out his answers on Stack Overflow: <a href='http://stackoverflow.com/users/807103/sunny-juneja'>Sunny Juneja (Rep: 3135)</a>.

+Or shoot him an email at hi at sunnyjuneja dot com.